 - How many foundation repairs have they completed in the last year?

 - What is their inspection process and how will they assess your foundation problems?

 - What method of foundation repair will be used?
 There are several methods available and the one that’s best depends on several factors.

 - How long will it take to complete the repairs?

 - Will the people working on the job be employees of the company or temporary labor?

 - Will there be supervisors on site?

 If you have concerns about your home’s foundation, contact us for answers to your questions or to schedule a consultation.
-Since 1998, Done Right Foundation Repair’s team of technicians has been providing quality foundation repair services in Austin, Corpus Christi, San Antonio, San Marcos and the surrounding areas.
+Since 1998, Done Right Foundation Repair’s team of technicians has been providing quality foundation repair services in Austin, San Marcos and the surrounding areas.
 Our qualified team has the experience to carefully investigate the problems affecting your foundation and can develop a custom repair plan that works for you and your home.